 Otherwise, if the neighboring PU uses the 6-parameter model and unidirectional prediction, the 6-parameter model using the bottom-left, bottom-right and top-left CPMVs is applied to the inheritance.

-Otherwise, if the neighboring PU uses the 6-parameter model and unidirectional prediction but its PU width is larger than 8, the 6-parameter model using the bottom-left, bottom-right CPMVs and bottom-middle two sub-block vectors is applied to the inheritance.
+Otherwise, if the neighboring PU uses the 6-parameter model and bidirectional prediction but its PU width is larger than 8, the 6-parameter model using the bottom-left, bottom-right CPMVs and bottom-middle two sub-block vectors is applied to the inheritance.

 For 4K video for example, the proposed changes reduce the line buffer requirement for the affine mode from 9,216 bytes to 256 bytes without comprising coding efficiency.
 Compared to the VTM2.0.1 anchor, the average BD-rate differences are 0.02% in RA, 0.01% in LD-B and 0.03% in LD-P, respectively.